LinuxLibrary/jenkins/notes/02-Jenkins-user.md

-# Preparing ENV Build Accounts
+# Setting up Jenkins user on Build ENVs

 - Mostly we can use the default jenkins user "jenkins" for builds.
 But we will not be able to login to that user as the login shell will be /bin/false for jenkins.
 So for that we need to change the default login shell for "jenkins" user.